Emergency Contact Information

 You can book your flight using almost any of the popular travel booking websites, such as Kayak, Travelocity, Expedia or Orbitz.

-Brown University staff will meet you at the New Orleans Airport for transfer to Fountainbleau State Park.
+Brown University staff will meet you at the New Orleans Airport for transfer to Annunciation Mission.
 Proceed to the end of the baggage claim area toward Terminal D. There is a small waiting area where staff will be wearing brightly colored shirts.
-Call Dean Rose at 401-965-6134 if you need help.
+Call Lauren Watka at 401-323-7965 if you need help.

 If your flight is delayed

-If you experience a delay while traveling, call Dean Robin Rose (401-965-6134) with your new flight arrival time.
+If you experience a delay while traveling to New Orleans, call Brown’s On-site Director, Lauren Watka at 401-323-7965 with your new arrival time.

 Before you Arrive